AtomMaterialUI/material-theme-docs/docs/configuration/project-view-settings.md

 {% include carbonads.html %}

 ----
-### Custom Item Line Height
+### Custom item line height

 This feature is available in the free plan.
 {:class='card-panel warn'}

-Following Material Design principles, this plugin is adding more padding to many of the components used in the IDE, such as Tables, Lists and Tree.
-This setting will allow you to override this behavior and specify a custom line height in your tree views, such as the _Project View_ and the _Settings View_.
+Following Material Design principles, this plugin adds more padding to many of the components used in the IDE, such as tables, lists and trees.
+This setting allows you to override this behavior and specify custom line height in your tree views, such as the _Project View_, or the _Settings View_.

-The allowed values are between **18** and **30** in order to keep the IDEs within reasonable sizes.
-The default value when unchecked is **28**.
+The allowed values are between `18` and `44` in order to keep the IDEs within reasonable sizes.
+The default value when unchecked is `28`.

 <div class="masonry">